Beaver dam: Construction

-Maintenance work on the dam and lodges is often done in autumn.
+Beavers are most active in maintaining their dams in the fall and spring in colder climates, while in ice-free climates, they may maintain their dams throughout the year, albeit with reduced activity during the summer.
+A study in Poland found that beavers could rebuild a destroyed dam and restore water levels in approximately 8 hours.

-Furthermore, if beavers are considered central place foragers, then their canals may be considered an extension of their "central place" far beyond the lodge, according to a 2004–2012 study that mapped beaver ponds and cut stumps.
+If beavers are considered central place foragers, their canals may be considered an extension of their "central place" far beyond the lodge, according to a 2004–2012 study that mapped beaver ponds and cut stumps.

-It is claimed by some that by building dams, beavers are expressing tool use behaviour.
+Some people consider that by building dams, beavers are expressing tool use behaviour.